Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood: Applications

 \subsection{Chemical abundance ratios}

 Our second data set is taken from the Apache Point Observatory Galactic Evolution Experiment survey (APOGEE); see \citet{majewski2017apache}, \citet{abolfathi2018fourteenth}.
 We examine chemical abundance ratios for the red clump (RC) stars given in the DR14 APOGEE red clump catalog; see \citet{ratcliffe2020tracing} where this data set has been studied.
-Following the pre-processing in \citet{ratcliffe2020tracing} to remove the outliers with anomalous abundance measurements, the data set contains $n = 27,238$ observations.
-We pick $\p = 2$ features from the $19$~dimensions, namely, [Si/Fe]-[Mg/Fe].
+Following the pre-processing in \citet{ratcliffe2020tracing} to remove the outliers with anomalous abundance measurements, the data set contains $n = 27,238$ observations of $\p=19$ relative chemical abundances.

+We restrict our attention to two abundances among the $19$~dimensions, namely, [Si/Fe]-[Mg/Fe].
+To explore the dependence of our estimator on the dimensionality of the data, we consider two distinct empirical Bayes analyses.
+The first fits the NPMLE on all $\p=19$ dimensions, estimating the posterior mean and then plotting only the components of our estimates corresponding to the two abundances of interest [Si/Fe]-[Mg/Fe].
+The second analysis discards the $17$ other coordinates and then computes the $2$-dimensional NPMLE on those same abundances.

-In Figure~\ref{fig-apogee-npmle} we plot the observed data (top left) and estimated posterior means using Gaussian denoising under the estimated prior $\npmle$ (top right).
-The initial grid (bottom left) of $m = 10^4$ support points and estimated prior $\npmle$ (bottom right), where the area of each atom is proportional to its weight, is also provided.
-The denoised data reveals a very interesting structure --- it shows that the variables [Si/Fe] and [Mg/Fe] are strongly correlated, especially, the observations for the upper right cluster of stars could be lying on one dimensional manifold; something that is not at all visible when plotting the original data.
+In Figure~\ref{fig-apogee-npmle} we plot the observed data (left) and estimated posterior means using Gaussian denoising under the estimated prior $\npmle$.
+The estimates based on the full $\p=19$ dimensional data set are in the center panel, and the estimates based on only the $2$ dimensions are on the right.
+In two dimensions, the denoised data reveals a very interesting structure --- it shows that the variables [Si/Fe] and [Mg/Fe] are strongly correlated.
+The observations for the upper right cluster of stars could be lying on one dimensional manifold; something that is not at all visible when plotting the original data.
+On the other hand, the NPMLE based on the full $\p=19$ dimensional data set performs much less aggressive shrinkage.
+We believe that the dimension-dependent logarithmic factor $(\log n)^{\p/2+1}$ in the Definition~\eqref{eq-eps} of $\epsilon_n^2$ plays a nontrivial role in this relatively small data set.
+For example, setting $\p=2$ and $n=27,238$, the log factor is approximately $104$, i.e., much smaller than~$n$; on the other hand, changing $\p$ to $19$ in the same formula gives a logarithmic factor of over $39$ billion.
+The dimension-dependent logarithmic factor is not simply an artifact of our analysis: \citet{kim2022minimax} prove a minimax lower bound for Hellinger accuracy which contains a similar, dimension dependent logarithmic factor.